abhijitabdagire/reactjs/README.md

   such as `Childern` , `onPlay` and `onPause`.
 This last two are the Event function we are using as props.
 - We have to create `onclick` Event handle function on main div which in the App component so that as result after everyline the onclick funtion was run.
 This is called the `Event Bubbling`.
 To remove the event bubbling we have to use the` synthetic event object`. as `e`.
 It is the many functionality such as the `stopPropagation()`.

+## Chapter 5 - State, useState Hooks

+- The state is a built-in React object that is used to contain data or information about the component(Gobally stored).
+A component's state can change over time; whenever it changes, the component re-renders.
+- `useState` is React Hook that allows you to add state to a functional component.
+It returns an array with two values: the current state and a function to update it.
+The Hook takes an initial state value as an argument and returns an updated state value whenever the setter function is called.